reyjrar/dns-monitor/README.md

 	# Install the ./bin/dnsmon_maintenance.pl into the server's crontab
 	#  once every 2 hours is more than enough

-UPGRADE
+# UPGRADE

 	# If you installed the first release, you'll need to apply the schema updates:
-	./devel/deploy_database_schema.pl upgrade 20110316
+	./devel/deploy_database_schema.pl upgrade 20121028

-CONFIGURATION
+# CONFIGURATION

 dns_monitor.yml is YAML, no, it's not JSON.
-    (don't mix tabs and spaces, you will regret it)
+Don't mix tabs and spaces, you will regret it.

-PROBLEMS

-	May cause internal bleeding.